skoriche/Climate-REF4CMIP/docs/how-to-guides/ingest-datasets.md

 ## What is Ingestion?

-When processing metrics, the REF needs to know the location of the datasets and various metadata.
+When processing diagnostics, the REF needs to know the location of the datasets and various metadata.
 Ingestion is the process of extracting metadata from datasets and storing it in a local database.
 This makes it easier to query and filter datasets for further processing.